“Sixth” Sense for Avoiding Accidents Fails when Drivers are Texting

 Texting distracts a driver visually, cognitively and manually, using a broad array of mental resources required for driving a vehicle -- making it a particularly dangerous distraction.
 Although the study focuses on the dangers of texting and driving, researchers still recommend refraining from driving when angry, upset or otherwise distracted.

-If you have been hurt in a car accident caused by a distracted driver, contact the knowledgeable car accident attorneys at the Arnold Law Firm.
+If you have been hurt in a car accident caused by a distracted driver, contact a knowledgeable Sacramento auto accident attorney at the Arnold Law Firm.
 We can help you determine your legal options and how to proceed if you are eligible to file claim.